#| label: setup

 functions, we will use a +

-at the end of the line precedding the function.
+at the end of the line preceding the function.

 Try changing the theme to the following graph:

-When we have a quantitative variable that has been measured across multiple groups, we may be interested in comparing boxplots across the values/groups of a categorical variable.
-We can do this by adding a y-axis variable that represents the categorical variable.
+When we have a categorical variable that has been measured across multiple groups, we may be interested in comparing bar plots across the values/groups of another categorical variable.
+We can do this by adding another feature to our plot that represents the other categorical variable, such as a

 gf_boxplot(y ~ x,